 ABOUT THE BUILDING

-MOCA’s new building is designed to serve as a catalyst for creativity and growth in a cosmopolitan Cleveland neighborhood, which is home to one of the country’s largest concentrations of cultural, educational and medical institutions.
+moCa’s new building is designed to serve as a catalyst for creativity and growth in a cosmopolitan Cleveland neighborhood, which is home to one of the country’s largest concentrations of cultural, educational and medical institutions.
 For a brief overview of facts about the moCa building, click here.
 For images of the building, visit our building photo gallery.

 The dynamic structure was designed by Iranian-born Farshid Moussavi of London, formerly with Foreign Office Architects (FOA) and now principal of Farshid Moussavi Architecture (FMA).
 This is her first U.S. commission and her first museum.

 In addition to FMA, the design team includes executive architects Westlake Reed Leskosky, headquartered in Cleveland and designers of more than 50 cultural buildings throughout the United States.

 Moussavi says that museums today are not just homes for art, but serve multiple functions and host a variety of activities.
 “Our design for moCa Cleveland aims to provide an ideal environment for artists and visitors and to foster creativity and variety in exhibitions and programs.”

 Because moCa is a non-collecting institution – one of the relatively few such contemporary art museums in the country – its new building does not need to accommodate collection galleries, says moCa Kohl Executive Director Jill Snyder.
 “This building’s design is a perfect expression of the museum’s philosophy and programs.
 Flexibility is key to a program like ours that embraces aesthetic, conceptual and cultural diversity, and displays works in a great variety of media and genres.”

 The four-story building, which anchors the Uptown district, rises 60 feet from a hexagonal base to a square top, where the primary exhibition space is located.
 All four floors contain areas for either exhibitions or public programs.